 - ES – ETSI Specification: a document approved by the entire ETSI membership, not just the Technical Committee proposing it.
 It is a more stable document than either a TR or a TS.

 - EN – European Standard: the highest ranking ETSI publication approved by the national standards organisations of Europe.
 An EN is a publication which can be and often is included in European and national legislation.

 Visit the Groups page to learn more about how DVB specifications are created.

 DVB BlueBooks are documents that have been approved for publication by the DVB Steering Board.

-These can be commercial requirements documents (with a document number beginning with “C”), policy statements, recommendations (beginning with “R”), or – most often – technical specifications that are in the process of being standardized (beginning with “A”).
+While several categories of document can be published as DVB BlueBooks, they are most often technical specifications that are in the process of being standardized.
 In the latter case, DVB has decided that there is value in the rapid publication of draft specifications as BlueBooks, pending their formal standardization.